 Running a hundred miles an hour and my brain doesnʼt sleep.
 Two years of anxiety and 6 months of hell.
 My throat closes, I canʼt speak and all I can say is why?
 Why now?
 What is my lesson?
 Maybe there is no lesson to learn, maybe itʼs just that Iʼm not who I thought I was called to be.
 Maybe itʼs time to quit! … Continue reading Honesty is Vulnerability is Recovery is Purpose

 We are surrounded by a world that is generating uncertainty.
 Continue reading The Power of Uncertainty

 I’m here to listen.
 Continue reading World Suicide Prevention Day

 Your daughter is crying out from the other room.
 It’s 2 A.M.
 You run to soothe her.
 Then, pain.
 Your heart is bouncing around in your chest.
 Your body is shaking.
 You feel cold.
 Your mind races.
 Heart attack?
 Am I going to die?
-This happened to me several nights when my daughter was a baby (she's … Continue reading My Anxiety Story
+Continue reading “My Anxiety Story”

 Mental health can be a real drain.
 As someone who has suffered from depression and currently taking medication for anxiety, it can make every day like walking through thick mud.
 But understanding depression is the first step of the battle to combat it.
-Check out this video from Ted-Ed about depression and equip yourself to … Continue reading What is Depression?
+Continue reading “What is Depression?”